CrowdStrike/ember-headless-form/docs/usage/data/index.md

 The primary way of getting the user entered data back to your application code is by letting the user submit the form.
 If you pass an action to `@onSubmit`, it will be called when the user submitted the form successfully (means: after passing optional [validation](../validation)).
 It will then receive the _changed_ data as an argument, letting you decide what should happen, i.e. how to mutate your application state.

+## Displaying data in the form

+For more dynamic forms, you may need to read the data as it is being modified.
+You can do this by accessing the form's yielded `effectiveData` property within the block.
+It may look something like `{{form.effectiveData.firstName}}` if we use the above form as an example.

 ## (Im-)mutable data

 By default `@data` is immutable, i.e. the addon will only read from it.
 For handling the state of the _currently_ entered form data, a copy of that data is stored internally.